Blog > Documentation > Biopsychosocial Assessment Template

 - Employment status and work history

-- Access to affordable health care
+- Access to affordable healthcare

 - Who do you live with, and who do you see most often?

-- Do you have close friends?
+- Do you have close friends or a support system you can rely on?

 - What kind of work do you currently do?
+What have you done in the past?

 - Have you ever served in the military?

-How to Write a Biopsychosocial Assessment
+How to Write a Biopsychosocial Assessment as a Mental Health Professional

 After you've gathered data about your client, you can write a biopsychosocial assessment report.
 Your report will help you understand your client as a whole individual to devise an effective treatment plan.
 You can also share your assessment with colleagues or physicians to coordinate care.

-Here's a biopsychosocial assessment outline to help you get started:
+Here's a biopsychosocial assessment outline to help you get started.

 Basic Information